 Male reproductive system

-The male reproductive system contains the external genitals (the penis, testes and the scrotum) and internal parts, including the prostate gland, vas deferens and urethra.
-A man's fertility and sexual traits depend on the normal functioning of the male reproductive system, as well as hormones released from the brain.
+The male reproductive system includes the external genitals (the penis, testes and the scrotum) and internal parts, including the prostate gland, vas deferens and urethra.
+Your fertility and sexual traits depend on the normal functioning of your reproductive system, as well as hormones released from the brain.

-The male reproductive system is responsible for reproduction.
+The male reproductive system is important for reproduction.
 It is made of the following parts:

 - Scrotum — this is a loose bag of skin that hangs outside the body, behind the penis.
 It holds the testes in place.